Royal Wedding Photographer Shares Secret Of Getting Children To Cooperate For Official Portrait

 “Great pic.
 Wow, kids are all happy and staying in place.
 Great photographer,” another fan gushed.

-In a previous statement, the photographer said that it was an “honor and privilege” to document the Royal Wedding and it’s an event that he “will happily never forget.”
+In a previous statement, the photographer said that it was an “honor and privilege” to document the royal wedding, and it’s an event that he “will happily never forget.”